Charanjeev-2k2/Project-WordCloud/README.md

 # Project-WordCloud
-I completed this project as a part of Crash Corse on Python through Coursera
+I completed this project as a part of Crash Course on Python through Coursera